SushiRoll55/GrunnSpeedrunTimer/README.md

 # GrunnSpeedrunTimer

 This a simple mod for grunn that adds a speedrun timer to the top of your screen.
-It also displays milliseconds (3 decimals) in the ending screen.
-Im working on making a live display of milliseconds right now as well.
+To display milliseconds, hit 'm' on your keyboard.

 ## Installation
 1. Download the latest stable release of BepInEx [here](https://github.com/BepInEx/BepInEx/releases) (The file should read something like "BepInEx_win_x64_5.4.23.2.zip").